-The careers and employability department offers ongoing workshops and support whenever I need.
-So I have attended a few of them and will continue using this service as it is very helpful.
+The careers and employability department offered ongoing workshops and support whenever I needed.
+So I attended a few of them and will continue to use this service as it is very helpful.

 What is psychology?

 Psychology is the scientific study of the mind - it is a very broad subject and my interests lie in social, cognition and child psychology overall.